ibexa/documentation-developer/docs/commerce/shipping_management/extend_shipping.md

 ## Create custom shipping method type

-If your application needs shipping methods of other type than the default ones, you create custom shipping method types.
+If your application needs shipping methods of other type than the default ones, you can create custom shipping method types.
-See the code samples below to learn how you could do it.
+See the code samples below to learn how to do it.

 ### Define custom shipping method type class